Hours and Locations

 Description:

 The Tuesday Afternoon Club meets on the third Tuesday of the month in the Training Room on the 2nd floor of the Downtown Library.
+Register to reserve your spot in the meeting.

 Book club kit copies are available for participants about a month before the book club meets.
 Visit the Adult Information Desk on the 2nd floor to get your copy.
 These are available on a first-come, first-serve basis.